 - Watchdog: aware

-Basset Hound Mix Breed Profile
+Basset Hound Mix Dog Breed Information

 The Basset Hound Mix is a cross between a Basset Hound and another dog breed.
 Because a mixed-breed dog can take on any combination of traits from one or both of the parents, it’s important to talk to the breeder about the other parent breed.